richardghirst/PiBits/ServoBlaster/README.txt

 If you set a servo width to 0 it turns off the servo output, without changing the current servo position.

-The code supports 8 servos, the control signals of which should be connected to P1 header pins as follows:
+The code defaults to driving 8 servos, the control signals of which should be connected to P1 header pins as follows:

      Servo number    GPIO number   Pin in P1 header
           0               4             P1-7